vojay-dev/pypong/README.md

 ![screenshot](doc/screenshot.png)

 This is a learning project to teach people the basics of Python and some of its modules.
-This document is a guide that shows you step by step how to implement a Pong clone on your own, including:
+This document is a guide that shows you step by step how to implement a Pong clone on your own and even learn some Machine Learning basics, including:

 * Python
 * Python project setup with virtual environments
 * How to use PyCharm with virtual environments
 * How to use Poetry for dependency management
 * How to implement Pong with PyGame
+* Use NumPy for vector calculations
-* Use basic math libraries
+* Use scikit-learn to predict actions

 This repository already contains the final result.
 This guide will tell you step by step how to get there.